boyerst/vampires-mongoose/README.md

 ## Why they are important?

-Even when you are using MongoDB, an inherently schema-less database, a schema can be very helpful.
+Even when you are using MongoDB, an inherently schema-less database, a schema is very helpful.
 It helps control what is going into the database so that you can both know what is going into it, and to make validations.
 Note that with MongoDB, even if a piece of data is not a part of your original schema, you can still store it.

 ## Mongoose